zachanassian/tu_optimize/README.md

 ##Version 2.0.0
 * [FIX] Battleground effects are now applied before commander skills
+* [FIX] performance housekeeping: if jam is not charged no targets will be selected
 * Removed debug option for an overall performance gain of 15-20%

 ##Version 1.2.1